c-blake/nio/db-bench.md

 : dummy # 0.068 sec total from 1st cd       # get last timestamp
 ```
 This reduces the "load" time to under 5 seconds.
 Meanwhile, using the same
-trimmed schema parsing only `id1` & `v1` takes about 16 seconds.
-So, parallel
+trimmed schema parsing only `id1` & `v1` takes about 16 seconds - also 4x faster
+without compromising the later queries (except by not having all the data).
+So,
-scale up is again about 3x on 4 cores.
-Also, again we get a rather large "it
+parallel scale up is again about 3x on 4 cores.
+Also, again we get a rather
-all just depends on what you *really* need and *when*" factor.
+large "it all just depends on what you *really* need and *when*" factor.